 Women Empowerment

 The Women-led Nursery Enterprise Model is about more than just planting seeds; it’s about cultivating opportunities for women.
-The initiative directly partners with women entrepreneurs in Bangladesh to provide the essential tools and resources needed for their agricultural businesses to thrive and generate income.
+The initiative directly partnered with women entrepreneurs in Bangladesh to provide the essential tools and resources needed for their agricultural businesses to thrive and generate income.

 A Decade of Bt Eggplant in Bangladesh